DustinHendrickson/mod-player-bot-level-brackets/README.md

   <img src="./icon.png" alt="Bot Level Brackets Icon" title="Bot Level Brackets Icon">
 </p>

+> **Disclaimer:** This module requires the [Playerbots module](https://github.com/liyunfan1223/mod-playerbots).
+Please ensure that the Playerbots module is installed and running before using this module.

 Overview
 --------
 The Bot Level Brackets module for AzerothCore ensures an even spread of player bots across configurable level ranges (brackets).
 It periodically monitors bot levels and automatically adjusts them by transferring bots from overpopulated brackets to those with a deficit.
 During adjustments, bots will be run through the normal Playerbots Randomize function, clearing and restoring them based on their new level.
 Bots that are not immediately safe for level reset (for example, those in combat or engaged in other activities) are flagged for pending adjustment and processed later when they become safe.
 Additionally, Death Knight bots are safeguarded to never be assigned a level below 55.